This company is not yet accredited. To learn more, see reviews below or submit your own.

 Known for its roadside assistance services for RVs, boat trailers and motorbikes, apart from standard passenger vehicles, Good Sam Roadside Assistance offers support in the U.S., Canada and Mexico.

-- Unlimited towing miles: Members can get their vehicle towed to the nearest repair shop without worrying about towing miles.
+Unlimited towing miles: Members can get their vehicle towed to the nearest repair shop without worrying about towing miles.

-- Travel-interruption expenses: If a vehicle breaks down 100 or more miles away from home, the service pays for expenses like food and lodgings.
+Travel-interruption expenses: If a vehicle breaks down 100 or more miles away from home, the service pays for expenses like food and lodgings.

-- Automatically family coverage: All membership plans come with automatic coverage for spouse and children below 25 years of age.
+Automatically family coverage: All membership plans come with automatic coverage for spouse and children below 25 years of age.

-- Discounts: Members are entitled to discounts at repair shops, car rental services and at more than 7,000 lodgings.
+Discounts: Members are entitled to discounts at repair shops, car rental services and at more than 7,000 lodgings.

-- Medical help: The service helps members find medical and legal help in case of emergencies on the road.
+Medical help: The service helps members find medical and legal help in case of emergencies on the road.

-- Best for Good Sam Roadside Assistance is best for families with multiple drivers, frequent vacationers and adventurers.
+Best for: Good Sam Roadside Assistance is best for families with multiple drivers, frequent vacationers and adventurers.
 It is designed for RV owners too.

-Good Sam Roadside Assistance Company Profile
+Good Sam Roadside Assistance Company Information

 - Company Name: